The Great Lakes State

 From 5.74% APRCredit Union

 Excellent rates for military members and families.
 Terms up to 20 years.
 No prepayment penalties.
-Available to eligible MI military members and families.
+Military-only membership.

 Rates are indicative and subject to change.
 Your actual rate depends on credit profile, loan amount, and term.
 Always verify directly with lenders.
 Last reviewed April 2026.